enix/banana/docs/UPGRADE.md

 ## Update the monitor stack

-* Grab the lastest `docker-compose.yml` from [gitlab releases](https://gitlab.enix.io/products/banana/releases).
+1. Grab the lastest `docker-compose.yml` from [gitlab releases](https://gitlab.enix.io/products/banana/releases).
-* Override the old compose file with the newly downloaded one.
+2. Override the old compose file with the newly downloaded one.
-* Run `docker-compose up -d`
+3. Run `docker-compose up -d`

-Please note that :
+4. Unseal Vault again by providing the master key(s)

-* Vault's TLS certificate will be re-generated
+5. Run `bananadm reconfigure`

-* You'll need to unseal Vault again by providing the master key(s)
+Please note that Vault's TLS certificate will be re-generated.

 ## Update the agent binary